Like snipers, precision rifle competitors are all about hitting difficult targets at long distances.

 If you don’t already have a rifle or want to go shopping anyway, here’s what Regina recommends:

-- A rifle that can shoot a 1 inch group at 100 yards – in other words, a 1 MOA rifle.
-One of the guns in our precision AR-15 round-up would be a good choice.
+- A rifle that can shoot a 1-inch group at 100 yards – in other words, a 1 MOA rifle.
+One of the guns in our precision AR-15 round-up would be a good choice for a gas gun and for bolt-guns, check out our 1,000 Yard Rifles for Under $1,000 article.

 - A scope that goes to at least 10x magnification.
 While a 3-9x variable optic would work, a little more is better at the distances that PRS goes out to.
 It should also have turrets that can be turned to dial in elevation and windage, as well as a milling or holdover reticle that is not just a straight crosshair.
 A mil-dot reticle matched up to turrets that move in decimal points of milliradians is ideal, but an MOA reticle with turrets that click along in fractions of MOA works too.
 Just avoid mixing mil with MOA.
 Confused?
 Check out our guide to choosing a rifle scope.